Discharges to water and sewer

 Your bund and any bunded pallets should be able to contain at least 110% of the volume of the largest tank or 25% of the total volume you are likely to store, whichever is greater.

-In Northern Ireland, you can find out if you are in an area where groundwater is particularly vulnerable by using the GeoIndex tool on the British Geological Survey (BGS) website.
+You can find out if you are in an area where groundwater is particularly vulnerable by using the GeoIndex tool on the British Geological Survey (BGS) website.

 In Scotland, contact your environmental regulator to find out if you are in an area where groundwater is particularly vulnerable.